Matt Ryan Reveals the Toughest Defender he's Ever Faced

 Atlanta Falcons quarterback Matt Ryan was asked to name the toughest defender he's ever faced.

-The Falcons updated their depth chart on Tuesday afternoon, but general manager Terry Fontenot's work is just beginning

-Reed was a also a pro-bowler eight times and an All-Pro selection five times including two of Ryan's first three seasons.
-Ryan is 1-2 against Baltimore in his career.

-Reed and Polamalu both are members of the Pro Football Hall of Fame.
-Just as their careers started a year apart, Reed entered in 2019 with Polamalu following him a year later.
+Reed and Polamalu both are members of the Pro Football Hall of Fame - meaning the rest of the NFL struggled with stopping them, just as Matt Ryan has.